epicchainlabs/epicchain-node/docs/deploy.md

 nodes can be scaled almost infinitely, the number of consensus and Alphabet nodes can't be changed so easily right now.
 Consider this before going any further.

-It is easier to use`neofs-adm` with a predefined configuration.
+It is easier to use`epicchain-adm` with a predefined configuration.
 First, create a network configuration file.
 In this example, there is going to be only one consensus / Alphabet node in the network.

 ```
-$ neofs-adm config init --path foo.network.yml
+$ epicchain-adm config init --path foo.network.yml
 Initial config file saved to foo.network.yml

 $ cat foo.network.yml